Promoting your #ProtestPP event

 Note: The instructions on this page were provided for a previous event.
 Find instructions for #ProtestPP’s current activity protesting Planned Parenthood partner Stericycle on May 22nd here.

-Getting the word out is one of the most important steps you’ll take, and the best way to ensure a great crowd.
-Use the tools below to let the world know about your protest.
+Getting the word out using good promotional tools and techniques is one of the most important steps you’ll take, and the best way to ensure a great crowd.
+Use the tools below to let the world know about your event.

-- Promoting Your Protest with a Customizable Flyer
+- Promoting your event with a Customizable Flyer

 Send out a bulletin announcement to all the local churches in your area.
 It’s a fantastic way to get free publicity!
 You can also send it to diocesan Respect Life or Life and Family coordinators to send to their local contacts.
-Here is a sample bulletin announcement [Word doc] you can modify for your event.
+The national team will provide a bulletin announcement very soon.
+Click here for a bulletin announcement template you can modify for your event.

-Announcements are often required to be handed in the Monday before the Sunday you want them in the bulletin, so to get your announcement in the bulletin on Sunday, January 29, you’ll need to submit it by Monday, January 23, and to get it in the bulletin on Sunday, February 5 (the Sunday before the protest), you’ll need to submit it by Monday, January 30.
+Announcements are often required to be handed in the Monday before the Sunday you want them in the bulletin but we’ve found that in some churches it can be as far out as two Fridays (nine days) before the Sunday, so to get your announcement in the bulletin on Sunday, March 31, you’ll want to submit it by Friday, March 22, and to get it in the bulletin on Sunday, April 7 (the Sunday before the event), you’ll want to submit it by Friday, March 29.

 Create a Facebook Event

 A “Facebook Event” is a special page you can create for sharing the details of your event.
 If you’re not familiar with how to do this, read through the “Creating and Editing Events” page on Facebook.
 Note: When you create your Facebook event, be sure to make it a Public event.

 To help “brand” your event, use this cover photo for your event page.
 For your event description, use the following text, which you may modify as needed: